OCLC-Developer-Network/oclc-auth-python/README.md

 Access Token represents a particular application’s right to access set of web services, on behalf of a given user in order to read or write data associated with a specific institution during a specific time period.

-1. This library function takes the code and makes the Access Token request, returning the Access Token object.
+1. This library function takes the <strong>code</strong> and makes the Access Token request, returning the Access Token object.
     <pre>
     accessToken = myWskey.getAccessTokenWithAuthCode(**{
         'code': code,